 Redwood is a tiny town located in the state of New York.
 With a population of 493 people and just one neighborhood, Redwood is the 884th largest community in New York.
-Redwood has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Redwood was built prior to World War II, making it one of the older and more historic towns in the country.

 Redwood is a decidedly white-collar town, with fully 92.55% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Redwood is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Redwood who work in teaching (26.71%), architecture and engineering (23.60%), and office and administrative support (9.94%).